one-data-model/language/sdf.md

 ### Target namespace

 The target namespace is the namespace into which the defined terms are added.
-The target namespace is defined by the default namespace, or by an explicit prefix on the identifier using semicolon ":".
+The target namespace is defined by the default namespace, or by an explicit prefix on the identifier using a colon ":".

 For example if the default namespace in the example above is "foo", then you could use "temperatureData" to refer to the property defined at the URI:
 ```